Japan

 • We landed in Osaka, which seemed very industrial to us, but apparently Osaka has the most Michelin stars than any other city in Japan.
 We took a car from Osaka to Kyoto and in an hour we made it to our hotel, Ritz Carlton Kyoto.

 • We went back to the hotel for dinner at Tempura Mizuku, which was located in the basement of the hotel.
 The food was incredible and the menu they gave us had the types of fish we were going to eat as well as an illustration of them also.
 Our favorite dish this night was the wagyu beef, as we had never had fried wagyu before.
+Yum.
+At the end of the night our sushi chef asked to take a picture with us.

 Day 2

 • We woke up for our first full day in Kyoto for a tour of the city.
-The first stop was the crown tourist jewel of Kyoto, The Kinkaku-Ji zen buddhist temple, covered in gold leaves and overlooking a beautiful pond and rock garden.
+The first stop was the crown tourist jewel of Kyoto, The Kinkaku-Ji zen buddhist temple, covered in gold leaf flakes and overlooking a beautiful pond and rock garden.
 This is an icon not just in Kyoto, but for all of Japan.

 • We walked through the temple and surrounding areas, got fortunes from a ‘vending’ machine, purchased snacks from local vendors and continued our tour through Kyoto.